 Here are three options that we suggest you can explore to find a volunteering opportunity:

 - Search our Project directory for mentoring and befriending projects in your local area.
 Contact them to find out more about potential volunteering opportunities.

 - Search the Do-it website where local volunteering opportunities are listed including mentoring and befriending ones.

 - Contact your local Volunteer Centre who hold information on volunteering opportunities in their area.
 Search for your nearest Volunteer Centre on the Volunteer Centre Finder

 A Learning Mentor is a paid mentor, mainly employed by primary or secondary schools, to provide support in raising pupils’ attainment, improving attendance and reducing exclusions.
 Learning Mentors come from a wide range of backgrounds including volunteer mentoring, teaching, social services and youth work but all have experience of working with young people and with the ability to build a rapport with them.
-Find out more about on the Department of Education website here.
+Find out more about the job role on the National Careers Service website.
 Recruitment for these posts is carried out at a local level with schools and local authorities who advertise posts in the local press and through their websites.
 You can also contact your Local Authority and ask to be put through to their Children’s Services Department.